VW's CEO was told about emissions software months before scandal: Der Spiegel

 Volkswagen said that although it had admitted to using defeat devices to regulators on Sept.
 3, 2015 it had assumed that penalties would not exceed 200 million euros, based on the size of fines imposed against rival carmakers who had committed similar regulatory breaches.

-Because the company had already accrued sufficient provisions for vehicle recalls, there was no need to inform investors that profits could take a further hit before September 2015, Volkswagen's court filing said.
+Because the company had already accrued sufficient provisions for vehicle recalls to cover this amount, there was no need to inform investors that profits could take a further hit before September 2015, Volkswagen's court filing said.

-(Reporting by Edward Taylor; Editing by Andrew Bolton)
+(Reporting by Edward Taylor; Additional reporting by Joern Poltz; Editing by Andrew Bolton)